Victor Vescovo: Maritime history exploration

 In 2019, Vescovo escorted Titanic-historian Parks Stephenson to the wreck of the RMS Titanic for the first revisit of the wreck in 15 years.
 Findings included continued extensive corrosion and bacterial growth on iron and steel surfaces.

 In February 2020, Vescovo piloted his deep diving submersible twice to the wreck of the French submarine Minerve in the Mediterranean Sea.
 The retired French Rear Admiral Jean-Louis Barbier investigated the wreck of the Minerve on the first dive.
 On the second dive, Vescovo was accompanied by Hervé Fauve, the son of the captain of the sunken submarine.
 They placed a commemorative plaque at the wreck.

 In 2021, Vescovo identified and surveyed the wreck of the USS Johnston (DD-557) at a depth of 6456 m in the Philippine Sea; at the time of identification this was the deepest shipwreck ever surveyed.
 The Johnston was sunk during the Battle off Samar (1944) in one of the most lopsided naval battles in history.

 In 2022 a submersible expedition piloted by Vescovo located the wreck of destroyer escort USS Samuel B. Roberts (DE-413) (also sunk in the Battle off Samar in 1944), in the Philippine Sea at a depth of 6895 m, making it the deepest wreck identified at this date.

+In June 2023, Vescovo lost his friend Hamish Harding, whom he had been to space and sea with, when Harding died while trying to view the wreck of the Titanic inside OceanGate's Titan submersible.
+On Twitter Vescovo stated: "This has been a difficult week for the submersible community.
+Deep ocean diving is very safe when industry standard certifications and procedures are followed.
+I will miss my good friends PH Nargeolet, who I worked with closely, and Hamish Harding, my friend in sea and space."
+Vescovo appeared in the 2024 ABC special Truth and Lies: Fatal Dive to the Titanic, which examined the Titan submersible implosion.

+Vescovo received the 2025 Freedom of the Seas Award from the National Museum of the Surface Navy.